zs0302/Leary-lab-manual/README.md

 ###### <p dir='rtl' align='right'>[Top](#Table-of-contents)</p>
 # Lab Resources
 ## GitHub
-Github is a hosting serveice.
+GitHub is a hosting service.
 Projects on GitHub can be accessed and manipulated using the standard Git command-line interface and all of the standard Git commands work with it.
 GitHub also allows registered and non-registered users to browse public repositories on the site.
 All members must register an account in order to contribute to discussion and manage repository.
-This lab manual is on Github and the corresponding lab wiki is also on Github.
+This lab manual is on GitHub and the corresponding lab wiki is also on GitHub.
 Please check the [lab manual](https://github.com/LearyE/Ortho-Biostats) and [lab wiki](https://github.com/LearyE/Ortho-Biostats/wiki) first,  if you have any lab related questions.

 ## Outlook
 Outlook is primarily an email application, it also includes a calendar, task manager, contact manager, note taking, journal, and web browsing.
 Using Outlook is required for the lab.